A Reset MapStill Becoming

 A practical planfor when everythingchanged at once.

 Still Becoming is a short, self-guided tool for women 45–65 rebuilding after divorce or major financial disruption.
-You answer eight questions.
-Your answers generate one page: what to handle first, what can wait, and the next practical step you can take today.
+You answer seven questions.
+You get one page back: what to handle first, what can wait, and the next practical step you can take today.
 You finish knowing what matters right now, and what you are allowed to stop thinking about.

 Six sections.
 In a fixed order.